Jamie Lester: Sculpture

 Lester's award-winning sculptures have been shown in galleries in Maryland, Massachusetts, West Virginia, and the United Kingdom.
-Many of his sculptures have been produced as commissioned public works, including statues of actor Don Knotts (along High Street in front of the Metropolitan Theatre in Morgantown, WV, 2016), basketball player and executive Jerry West (outside the West Virginia University Coliseum, Morgantown, WV, 2007), George Steinbrenner in Monument Park (Yankee Stadium), New York City, and the Brooklyn Wall of Remembrance at MCU Park in the Coney Island neighborhood of Brooklyn, NY.
+Many of his sculptures have been produced as commissioned public works, including statues of frontiersman Davy Crockett, (outside the Tennessee State Capitol building in Nashville, Tennessee, 2026), actor Don Knotts (in front of the Metropolitan Theatre in Morgantown, West Virginia, 2016), basketball player and executive Jerry West (outside the West Virginia University Coliseum, Morgantown, West Virginia, 2007), George Steinbrenner in Monument Park (Yankee Stadium), New York City, and the Brooklyn Wall of Remembrance at MCU Park in the Coney Island neighborhood of Brooklyn, NY.